Contact us at:

 family can access further information and referral through CFCN's

 toll-free number.
-The family is therefore not financially
+The family was therefore not financially

 The Visitor Resource Centre concept is based on restorative justice